Technology / General

 4. Round up to the next PHANTOM tier

-Three-tier capacity comparison diagram for PHANTOM 100, PHANTOM 500, and PHANTOM 2000 — illustrating daily throughput, annual capacity, and target facility type for each configuration of the subcritical water hydrolysis waste treatment system.
+Four-tier capacity comparison diagram for PHANTOM 0.5t, 1t, 2t, and 3t — illustrating daily throughput, annual capacity, and target facility type for each configuration of the subcritical water hydrolysis waste treatment system.

 What Utilities and Site Requirements Does the PHANTOM Machine Need?